Infest (festival): Reinvention

 By 2000, the University of Bradford's Students' Union felt that they could not carry the costs of the festival any longer.
 However, an independent goth/industrial promoter and DJ named Mark 'Gus' Guy (former drummer with the indie band Kerosene), who had been advising Molyneux during the show's early years, stepped in to fill the void.
 As a result of the heavy involvement with Guy and his Terminal Productions company, Infest took the form it is recognised as today: the festival's theme has moved from goth/industrial crossover to alternative electronic, with a greater emphasis on power noise, futurepop, synth-pop and electronic body music.
 However, occasionally more Dark wave-style goth bands do still appear on the line-up.

 The stylisation of the name had changed in 2003 to be "Infest", and from this time has grown significant international recognition.
 The show continues to provide a market for traders, which helps to bring the music and the lifestyle of the show's fans together.
 There is also a full festival program where nightclubs, DJs, bands and businesses can make their voices heard.
-Infest has been supported by a number of electronic record labels, notably Ant-Zen, Hands Productions, now-defunct online music store Music Non Stop, Storming the Base (part of the record label Artoffact Records).
-Support outside the scene has also come from software publisher Ableton, and drink manufacturers Jägermeister and Barr.
+Infest has been supported by a number of electronic record labels, notably Ant-Zen, Hands Productions, and now-defunct online music stores Music Non Stop and Storming the Base (the latter part of the record label Artoffact Records).
+Support outside the scene has also come from music software publisher Ableton, and drink manufacturers Jägermeister and Barr.

 In July 2013, the festival organisers announced that "it is highly unlikely that there will be an Infest in 2014"; but following "an avalanche of messages of support" the organisers have decided to "throw caution to the wind and go ahead with Infest in 2014 (The reason for announcing that infest 2014 was highly unlikely was due to AltFest being proposed to occur a couple of weeks before Infest in 2014.
 In the end Altfest was canceled due to lack of ticket sales and financial insecurity for the viability of a new big festival that had no history on the alternative music scene)."